YonatanEliyahu/Trivia/README.md

 The server manages user authentication, scores, and trivia questions, while the client provides the interface for users to interact with the game.

+## Comming Up
+- Using API to get more questions
+- Sing up to the server

 ## Server

 ### Features